yarrumretep/dbus-rvc-renogy/CABLE.md

-This guide documents the adapter validated with the Renogy REGO G1 `RBT12400LFPL-SHBT` battery and a Victron GX VE.Can RJ45 port. **Other Renogy models and revisions may use different LP16 pin assignments.** Verify every conductor with a continuity meter before connecting the cable to powered equipment.
+This guide documents the adapter validated with the Renogy REGO G1 `RBT12400LFPL-SHBT` battery and a Victron GX VE.Can RJ45 port. **Other Renogy models and revisions may use different LP16 pin assignments (see below Renogy link for details).** Verify every conductor with a continuity meter before connecting the cable to powered equipment.